 We fixed an issue resulting in Ethernet and Wi-Fi Settings unexpectedly missing content in the last flight.

 We fixed a high-hitting Settings crash impacting pages with getting Help content, including Touchpad Settings, Accounts Settings, and Family and Other Users Settings pages.

 We fixed an issue that could result in Sign-In Settings being blank sometimes.

 We fixed an issue where advanced keyboard settings might unexpectedly show “some settings are hidden by your org”.

-We’ve decided to turn off the acrylic background in Task View – for now the design will return to how it shipped in the previous release, with acrylic cards instead.
-Thanks everyone who tried it out.
+We’ve decided to turn off the acrylic background in Task View – for now, the design will return to how it shipped in the previous release, with acrylic cards instead.
+Thanks to everyone who tried it out.

 We fixed an issue where after using voice to ask Cortana certain questions you may not be able to ask her a second question with voice.

 We fixed an issue that could result in explorer.exe crashing if certain apps were minimized when switching to tablet mode.